 Hi there!
 I am a fourth-year graduate student in social psychology at Cornell University interested in applying behavioral science to the issue of economic inequality and opportunity.
 I work as an Associate Fellow at the Office of Evaluation Sciences in the U.S. government and as a postdoctoral scholar at Cornell's Brooks School of Public Policy.
-I earned my Ph.D. in 2023 from Cornell, where I studied how people think about economic inequality, how inequality (and resource scarcity) affects people's lives, and how we can use behavioral science-based interventions to reduce disparities.
+I earned my Ph.D. in 2023 from Cornell, where I studied how people think about economic inequality, how inequality (and resource scarcity) affects people's lives, and how we can use behavioral science-based interventions to promote economic well-being.
 I work primarily with Dr. Tom Gilovich and Dr. Neil Lewis, Jr.

 Prior to starting graduate school, I worked at the Center for Advanced Hindsight at Duke University to develop and test behavioral interventions to promote the financial well-being of people in low- to moderate-income households.
 I received a B.A. in Psychology & Neuroscience from the University of North Carolina at Chapel Hill in 2016, where I conducted research on social experiences of positive emotions in the Positive Emotions and Psychophysiology Lab.

 Outside of research, I am very active in organizing events and spaces for the LGBTQ+ community.
 I also taught with Cornell's Prison Education Program in efforts to expand higher education opportunities to people who are incarcerated.